-The berries of the plant you'll find on page 230 can be turned into a tincture or a syrup that helps with inflamation and decreases the need for frequent urination.
+The berries of the plant you'll find on page 256 can be turned into a tincture or a syrup that may help maintain a normal sized prostate and fortify the pelvic muscles decreasing the need for frequent urination in women too.

 Chances are you've come across this plant growing in sidewalk cracks, but probably not in a salad.
 It may look like Arugula, but it's not.
 In fact it's much more nutritious and it also contains an essential trace mineral called Chromium that helps the pancreas.

 Chromium is extremely rare nowadays because of the food processing methods that remove most of the naturally occurring chromium from foods.
 Maybe this is one of the reasons why so many afflictions are so common today, but 100 years ago they rarely affected our forefathers.